yuttoku/simple-rest/README.md

 # simple-rest
-This project is simple Restful API using Spring Boot
+This project is simple Restful API using Spring Boot and JDK 12.

 ## Resource
 #### List Issues For a Repository